MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 - Elements may be added or removed in logarithmic time.

-Heaps are an ideal way to implement priority queues and they are used in the implementation of the C++ Standard Library container adaptor [priority_queue Class](priority-queue-class.md).
+Heaps are an ideal way to implement priority queues and they're used in the implementation of the C++ Standard Library container adaptor [priority_queue Class](priority-queue-class.md).

 The complexity is linear, requiring `3 * (last - first)` comparisons.